 Next room?
 Our ‘master’ bedroom!
 I put ‘master’ in parentheses because in houses this old, there is no such thing as a master room.
 All the rooms are the same size: TINY.
 But we make the best of these situations.
-By painting them dark colors apparently.
-LOL!

 The next room down the hall is the nursery.
 We completely DIYed everything in this room when I was pregnant with the twins.
 We still love it and have left most of it the same even after our new baby girl is now living here.